Strategy X

-Strategy X (ス卜ラテジーX) is a 1981 vertically scrolling shooter video game developed and published by Konami for arcades; it was licensed to Stern Electronics for US distribution.
+is a 1981 multidirectional shooter video game developed and published by Konami for arcades.
+It was released by Stern Electronics in North America.
 A version for the Atari 2600 was published by Konami in 1983.
 The player controls a tank through various stages, defeating enemies and picking up fuel.

-An emulated version of the original arcade game was included as part of Game Room for the Xbox 360 and Microsoft Windows on May 26, 2010.
-It was also included as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 on June 19, 2025.
+The arcade version was included as part of Game Room for the Xbox 360 and Windows on May 26, 2010.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 on June 19, 2025.